Investigating the Role of Non-Transactional Data in Business Enterprises: Implications for Data Quality, Governance and Enterprise Architecture

 Management Information Systems | Technology and Innovation

 Shankar, G.; Iyer, Bala; and Stoddard, Donna, "Investigating the Role of Non-Transactional Data in Business Enterprises: Implications for Data Quality, Governance and Enterprise Architecture" (2012).
 Babson Faculty Research Fund Working Papers.
-Paper 133.
+133.